Project Management

 A good work plan will help define an accurate project schedule.
 You will have to use your experience to create the timeline of design phases based on size of the project, services requested, and staffing availability.

-Often times for commercial interior projects, the client might approach a firm with a hard deadline like their lease ending in nine months.
+Commercial interior projects often arrive with a hard deadline like a lease ending in nine months.
 Sometimes it is possible to rush design and construction to have this client moved into a new space on time, but it frequently causes pain for everyone.

 In cases like that, you may be desperate for revenue and accept the project, but when possible, learn to say "no" to projects that will set you up for failure.
 It won't benefit you in the long term to have a bad project with unhappy clients, staff, and partners.

-If a client approaches who is pushing an unrealistic deadline simply to save money, past experience is a powerful tool for adding more time.
-If you can prove the added costs and mistakes made during a rushed schedule, and the successes of a project with proper time, the client should come to agree with your professional advice.
+If a client is pushing an unrealistic deadline simply to save money, past experience is a powerful tool for adding more time.
+If you can prove the added costs and mistakes made during a rushed schedule against the successes of a project with proper time, the client should come to agree with your professional advice.

-The work plan also helps with project staffing, the difficult task of balancing the availability of staff that might be working on multiple projects that are in different phases.
+The work plan also helps with project staffing, the difficult task of balancing the availability of staff that might be working on multiple projects in different phases.
 The more your work plan is broken down, the better you are set to find the right people for the right task.
+Modern staffing tools make it easier to see capacity across the firm in real time, so this exercise is no longer a quarterly spreadsheet drill.

 If you're a sole proprietor, it's always good to take your estimated time and multiply by 1.5 or even 2.
 If the client is accepting, you've given yourself leeway for surprises that will inevitably pop up and decrease late nights.